Ankaj Gupta

 What is module in Node.js?

-A set of functions you include in your node.js application, that is a module.
-Modules can be either be single files or directories containing one or more file.
+A set of functions you include in your Node.js application, that is a module.
+Modules can be either single files or directories containing one or more files.
 Let's see in detail

 Node.js Modules

-Whenever you create any type of functions / objects in node.js and you reuse the these functions/objects , then these process you can called module.
+Whenever you create any type of functions/objects in Node.js and you reuse these functions/objects, then this process you can call a module.

-• The module’s First, it provides a foundation for all Node.js modules to build off.
+The module's first role is to provide a foundation for all Node.js modules to build off.
 Each file is given a new example of this base module on load, which persists even after the file has run.
-This's why we are able attach properties to "module.exports" and return them later as needed.
+This's why we are able to attach properties to "module.exports" and return them later as needed.

 1. Built-in Modules

-• Built-in modules is also called Core modules.
+• Built-in modules are also called Core modules.

 • The Built-in modules are defined within Node.js source and are located in the "lib/" folder.

-• The Built-in modules has several modules compiled into the binary and load automatically when Node.js process starts.
+• The Built-in modules have several modules compiled into the binary and load automatically when Node.js process starts.

 • Built-in modules are always preferentially loaded if their identifier is passed to require().
 For example, require('http') will always return the built in HTTP module, even if there is a file by that name.